premail/premail/README.md

                          -d:     Specifies design folder to use.
 (Default: _templates)
                          -e:     Specifies email folder to render.
 ├── buildText        Generates a plain-text version of the email.
-├── buildSass        Compiles Sass files in the 'theme' directory.
+├── buildStyles      Compiles Sass files in the 'theme' directory.
 ├── buildTemplates   Builds MJML templates from Handlebars templates.
 ├── watchHTML        Watches and renders HTML files for development (formatted, with comments).
-├── watchSass        Watches Sass files in the 'theme' directory.
+├── watchStyles      Watches Sass files in the 'theme' directory.
 ├── watchText        Watches rendered HTML file and regenerates plain-text version.
 ├── formatTemplates  Format your MJML templates with Prettier.
-├── formatSass       Format your Sass code with Prettier.
+├── formatStyles     Format your Sass code with Prettier.
 ├── listTemplates    List all templates that will be processed.
 Useful for debugging.
 ├── clean            Remove all generated files from the current design or email.
 └── removeTemp       Remove temporary files generated during individual tasks.